rainmanwy/robotframework-SikuliLibrary/README.md

 * Users could implement their own clients with different languages which support xml rpc

 ## Differences With Other Similiar Sikuli Libraries
+* Robot Remote Library technology is used, different client part program languages are supported
 * Do not plan to expose sikuli api to Robot Framework directly.
-All sikuli apis are encapsulated.
-One benefit is easy to use
+All sikuli api are encapsulated as Keywords.
   * Wait functionality is added for each operations
   ```java
      public void click(String image) throws Exception{